California Woman Cites Trump While Calling Man 'Rapist,' 'Illegal' In Viral Rant

 “I said ‘Hey, what’s your problem?'”
 Guzman, who said he was born and raised in the Lake Arrowhead area of Southern California, told Lemon.
 “And she says, ‘You’re all illegal.
 Go back to Mexico.’
 And I say, ‘I am a United States citizen.
 What are you talking about?'”

-Video, shot by Guzman’s mother, of the encounter was posted on Twitter Monday and had garnered more than 2 million views by Monday night..
+Video, shot by Guzman’s mother, of the encounter was posted on Twitter Monday and had garnered more than 2 million views by Monday night.

 The footage shows the woman pointing her finger at Guzman’s face and berating the California native.